-Interest rate risk is the risk that changes in market interest rate will adversely affect the fair value of an investment.
-Generally, as the length of the maturity of an investment increases, the greater the sensitivity of its fair value to changes in market interest rates.
-The District manages its exposure to interest rate risk by investing in the County Treasury that purchases a combination of shorter term and longer term investments and by timing cash flows from maturities so that a portion of the portfolio is maturing or coming close to maturity evenly over time as necessary to provide the cash flow and liquidity needed for operations.
+Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
+Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value to changes in market interest rates.
+The District does not have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.
+The District manages its exposure to interest rate risk by investing in the County Investment pool.